s-digiro/NyavaScript/README.md

     [*] Equal
     [ ] Maybe more
     [*] McCarthy context??? as a type of Rust context?
+    [ ] Make sure all McCarthy things are added
 [ ] Lib user defined Rust Contexts
 [ ] Rust context of lib that I find useful
     [ ] Like print